-Imaging exam interpretation delays are the worst they've ever been in the U.K., despite an increase in outsourcing exams to private providers, according to the Royal College of Radiologists (RCR)
+Imaging exam interpretation delays are the worst they've ever been in the U.K., despite an increase in outsourcing exams to private providers, according to a statment issued by the Royal College of Radiologists (RCR) on 19 May.

-In 2024, trusts and health boards across the U.K. spent £325 million (€386.32 million) on managing excess demand, with £216 million (€256.76 million) going to private teleradiology companies – a rise of 24% in a year and more than double prepandemic levels, the RCR noted.
+In 2024, NHS trusts (hospital groups) and health boards across the U.K. spent £325 million (€386.32 million) on managing excess demand, with £216 million (€256.76 million) going to private teleradiology companies – a rise of 24% in a year and more than double prepandemic levels, the RCR noted.

 There is a 30% shortfall of clinical radiologists, and demand for CT and MR imaging grew by 8% last year.